wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     Returned 204 if the transition was successful.

 ??? note "getComments"
-    To get the comments for an issue, use getComments and specify the issue ID.
+    To get the comments for an issue, use `getComments` with the issue ID.
     <table>
         <tr>
             <th>Parameter Name</th>